 You might have noticed that your boxwood leaves have little red spots and appear puffy.
-This is the work of Monarthropalpus flavus, or Boxwood Leafminer.
+This is the work of Monarthropalpus flavus, or Boxwood leafminer.
 The tiny orange insect can be found swarming around plants in the spring.
-As soon as new growth appears, adult female leafminers insert their eggs into the underside of the leaves.
+As soon as new growth appears, adult female leafminers insert their eggs into the undersides of the shrub’s leaves.

-Although the adult fly dies soon after, the eggs hatch in 2 to 3 weeks into maggots that grow and feed for the rest of the summer.
-Feasting on the tissues between the outer surfaces of the leaves, the larvae eventually create blotch-shaped mines.
-Heavy infestations will result in premature leaf drop.
+Although the adult fly dies soon after, the eggs hatch in two to three weeks into maggots that grow and feed for the rest of the summer.
+Feasting on the tissues between the outer surfaces of the leaves, the larvae eventually create blotch-shaped tunnels called mines.
+Often, heavy infestations will result in premature leaf drop.

 Unfortunately the larvae also spend the winter in the leaves before pupating the next spring.
 Leafminers are considered the most destructive insect pests known to boxwood.